Lysander: Establishment of the Thirty tyrants in Athens

-Resistance by Athens
+Re-establishment of the Athenian democracy

 The Athenian general Thrasybulus, who had been exiled from Athens by the Spartans' puppet government, led the democratic resistance to the new oligarchic government.
 In 403 BC, he commanded a small force of exiles that invaded Attica and, in successive battles, defeated first a Spartan garrison and then the forces of the oligarchic government (which included Lysander) in the Battle of Munychia.
 The leader of the Thirty Tyrants, Critias, was killed in the battle.

 The Battle of Piraeus was then fought between Athenian exiles who had defeated the government of the Thirty Tyrants and occupied Piraeus and a Spartan force sent to combat them.
 In the battle, the Spartans defeated the exiles, despite their stiff resistance.
 Despite opposition from Lysander, after the battle Pausanias the Agiad King of Sparta, arranged a settlement between the two parties which allowed the re-establishment of democratic government in Athens.

-Final years
+Plans against Persia

 Lysander still had influence in Sparta despite his setbacks in Athens.
 He was able to persuade the Spartans to select Agesilaus II, his younger lover, as the new Eurypontid Spartan king following the death of Agis II, and to persuade the Spartans to support Cyrus the Younger in his unsuccessful rebellion against his older brother, Artaxerxes II of Persia.

-Hoping to restore the juntas of oligarchic partisans that he had put in place after the defeat of the Athenians in 404 BC, Lysander arranged for Agesilaus II, the Eurypontid Spartan king, to take command of the Greeks against Persia in 396 BC.
+Hoping to restore the oligarchies that he had put in place after the defeat of the Athenians in 404 BC, Lysander arranged for Agesilaus II, the Eurypontid Spartan king, to take command of the Greeks against Persia in 396 BC.
 The Spartans had been called on by the Ionians to assist them against the Persian King Artaxerxes II.
 Lysander was arguably hoping to receive command of the Spartan forces not joining the campaign.
 However, Agesilaus had become resentful of Lysander's power and influence.
 So Agesilaus frustrated the plans of his former mentor and left Lysander in command of the troops in the Hellespont, far from Sparta and mainland Greece.